Axcel-Designs/REACT_tasks/taskSamples/react_task_03/README.md

-# KodeCamp React Task 03
+# React Task 03

-This is the third task for the KodeCamp React course.
+This is the third task for the React course.